Solitaire / Namibia · 2017 retirees

 Windhoek / Namibia · 2017 Azania

 Most days I’d roll out of my tent with the morning heat, pull an all-dayer – switching forth and back between my reception office and my backyard office – and spend the remaining minutes making and grooming friends.
 Some days I would go out to restock my groceries.
 And very some days I would meet a friend outside.
-All this hostel business was only bearable because this one wasn’t a backpacker pond and the only one I can recall that was heavily frequented by locals, who either lived there or came by to hang out on the terrace or by the bar.
+All this hostel business was only bearable because this one wasn’t a backpacker pond and the only one I can recall that was heavily frequented by locals, who either lived there or came by to hang out by the bar.
 And the traveling folks, they weren’t so bad either.
 Quite a few characters.
-Like Yangkai the Chinese cyclist who was on day 963 of his journey when I interviewed him (with a translator), or that British magician Dave who hadn’t work-worked a day in his life, or the Chilean dog sitter who one night babbled about Dinosaurs in Cameroon and alien bloodlines and was never seen again.
+Like Yangkai the Chinese cyclist who was on day 963 of his journey when I interviewed him (with a translator), or that British magician Dave who hadn’t work-worked a day in his life, or the Chilean dog sitter who suddenly started babbling about Dinosaurs in Cameroon and alien bloodlines and was never seen again.
+Suspicious.
+Maybe he was right after all.
 One day, a group of new arrivals came in from the airport, bad news in tow.
-Some guys had followed them and didn’t need more time than a check-in to break into their car and take their backpacks.
+Some shady characters had followed them and didn’t need more time than their check-in to break into the car and take the backpacks.
 Another time, someone put a knife to a backpacker’s throat right outside to relief him of his backpack.
 And then there was a minor break-in, but Russel and others stopped it mid-way.
 Other than that, it was always quiet.

 Windhoek / Namibia · 2017 blue office